 This video output (HDMI) supports Consumer Electronics Control (CEC).

-When this setting is On, the system will use CEC to set the monitor in standby when the system itself enters standby.
-Likewise the system will wake up the monitor when the system itself wakes up from standby.
-For this to happen, the monitor that is connected to the output must be CEC compatible and CEC must be configured on the monitor.
+When this setting is On, the system will use CEC to set the screen in standby when the system itself enters standby.
+Likewise the system will wake up the screen when the system itself wakes up from standby.